yonas44/morse_code/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add more information about a country
-- [ ] Add image gallary for a country.
+- [ ] Add feature which takes a encoded message from a user and returns the decoded message.
-- [ ] Add more forcast information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>